When does the SCRA allow foreclosure and when does it not?

 Depend on the SCRACVS for all your military status verifications.
 Our service is fast, accurate and cost-effective, and it is essential when creditors don’t know the borrower’s Social Security number.
 In these instances, DMDC verifications come with a disclaimer saying the information in the certificate may not be relied upon.

 We are also an excellent source of invaluable information for those doing business with military members.
 For instance, it’s important to stay aware of how long after termination of active duty the prohibition of foreclosure lasts.
 The allotted time has gone back and forth over the years.
-It is currently one year; however, it is will go back to 90 days as of Jan.
-1, 2020, absent an amendment or revision.
+It is currently one year.
 Trust SCRACVS to bring you the most updated information to help you stay in compliance with the SCRA.